Roxy Mitchell

 Roxy Mitchell (also Slater) is a fictional character from the BBC soap opera EastEnders, played by Rita Simons.
 Roxy arrived in Walford with her older sister Ronnie (Samantha Womack) on 24 July 2007 and decides to move permanently to Walford from Ibiza where they ran a bar together.
 Roxy is the younger of the two sisters.
 She is described as the "fire", as opposed to Ronnie's "ice".
 Simons took a temporary hiatus in 2016, with Roxy off screen from 1 January until 4 May 2016.
 Following the announcement that Womack would be leaving the series, Simons' departure was also announced.
 Roxy departed the series in scenes broadcast on 1 January 2017, when she drowned in a hotel swimming pool along with Ronnie.
 Simons returned in 2019 to record a voiceover as Roxy, which was broadcast on 3 May 2019.
 A younger version of Roxy, played by Elodie de Rohan Willner, appeared in a flashback episode broadcast on 5 September 2022, which focuses on the Mitchell family in the 1970s.
 Simons reprised her role on 27 April 2023 for a one-off appearance as a hallucination to her daughter, Amy Mitchell (Ellie Dadd).

 During Roxy's time on the show she has been married twice — to Sean Slater (Robert Kazinsky) and Alfie Moon (Shane Richie) — and engaged an additional three times — to Damian (James Hiller), Aleks Shirovs (Kristian Kiehling) and Dean Wicks (Matt Di Angelo).
-Her major storylines have included the paternity of her daughter Amy Mitchell (Abbie Knowles), becoming Landlady of The Queen Victoria, becoming a millionairess before squandering all the money on frivolous spending, her popular friendship with Christian Clarke (John Partridge), a feud with Alfie's ex-wife Kat Slater (Jessie Wallace), one-night stands with her sister's two husbands Jack Branning (Scott Maslen) and Charlie Cotton (Declan Bennett), Dean's attempted rape of her, and becoming a drugs mule.
+Her major storylines have included the paternity of her daughter Amy, becoming landlady of The Queen Victoria, becoming a millionaire before squandering all the money on frivolous spending, her popular friendship with Christian Clarke (John Partridge), a feud with Alfie's ex-wife Kat Slater (Jessie Wallace), one-night stands with her sister's two husbands Jack Branning (Scott Maslen) and Charlie Cotton (Declan Bennett), Dean's attempted rape of her, becoming a drugs mule, and drowning in a hotel swimming pool alongside Ronnie on New Years' Day 2017.
 The character has proved popular with viewers, with Simons winning the "Best Newcomer" award at the Digital Spy Soap Awards in 2008 for her role in the soap opera.

 Creation

 Promotion

 Both Mitchell sisters were featured heavily in a BBC marketing campaign.
 Several promos aired on the BBC network in summer 2007.
-Using the slogan "The square, under new management", one promo depicted both sisters as party girls, dancing, serving tequila in The Queen Victoria public house (The Vic), shocking the older residents with their raunchy antics and squirting men with a soda syphon to the tune of "The Girls" by Calvin Harris.
+Using the slogan "The square, under new management", one promo depicted both sisters as party girls, dancing, serving tequila in The Queen Victoria public house (The Vic), shocking the older residents with their raunchy antics and squirting men with a soda siphon to the tune of "The Girls" by Calvin Harris.
 This scene was recreated for the sisters' final episode in 2017.